Distant reading case study "Body Image"

 Reasons for studying body images in social media data

 Body image is a relevant and much-discussed topic in our digital age as it influences self-worth, mental health, and societal expectations.
 Body images and their contestations can be analysed through different data, including podcast reviews and YouTube comments.
 When we analyse how audiences of audio and video content address body images online, we can find out about beauty standards and how they are confirmed or challenged by different demographics.
-Critical user feedback on beauty content may also highlight intersections between personal empowerment and collective activism.
+Gender roles also play a considerable part in this debate, but body images can also be linked to ethnicity.
+This may also allow for a post-colonial analysis.
+Moreoever, critical user feedback on beauty content may highlight intersections between personal empowerment and collective activism, which can be linked to theories of the (digital) public sphere.

 For this case study, you may want to analyse reviews from two podcasts that directly engage with body image themes: